 Note that not all states are born equal.
 Some states’ DUI statutes will not have such all-encompassing language.
 For instance our sister-state to the South, Tennessee, casts a smaller net by prohibiting operation of a vehicle “on any of the public roads and highways of the state, any shopping center, trailer park, apartment house complex or any other location which is generally frequented by the public at large[.]”
 Tenn.
 Code Ann. § 55-10-401.
 So, perhaps, your lawnmower and ATV joyrides are better off done down South.

 If you need help with a DUI Charge, you need competent and experienced counsel to help you with your case.
-Do not delay, call the DUI Guy today.
+Do not delay, contact the best Kentucky DUI Lawyer Today!

 * Indicates required field